SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 A SEC Node not implementing module-wise activation MUST NOT sent the module name in its reply to an module-wise activation request, and MUST activate all modules (*fallback mode*).

-*remark: This mechanism may be extended to specify modulename:parametername for a parameter-wise activation.
-A SEC node capable of module-wise activation SHOULD NOT fallback to global activation if it encounters such a request.
-Instead it SHOULD fallback to module-wise activation, i.e. ignore anything after (including the) colon in the specifier.*

 Update
 ~~~~~~